Yi-love/dns-proxy-server/README.md

 dns server depend `os` , `dns` , `dgram` module on  Node.js environment。use `dgram` module create proxy server , `lookup()` function  and `resolve4()` funtion will be resolve domain to ipv4.

+### why
+you to develop a program on your computer. want to test on mobile phones. you should running `dnsproxy` in the computer ,and change mobile `dns` to the computer `ipv4`.

 ```
  npm install dns-proxy-server -g
 ```